Durable and Versatile Engineered Quartz Countertops

 For the customer who is looking for the durability, consistency, ethereal patterns, and the latest trends in texture and color, Gallery 77 offers some of the most versatile selections of quartz countertops in the region, supplied by the top manufacturers in the market today.

 Quartz countertops are typically made up of about 90-95% ground natural quartz and 5-10% resins, polymers, and pigments to hold the countertop together and create the desired color.
 Resin combined with the stone forms an extremely hard, durable surface that resembles granite without the propensity for stains.
 The quartz countertop offerings come in an extensive array of colors, allowing you to choose from different styles and appearances.
-Coarser-ground quartz typically leads to a flecked, textured appearance, while finely ground quartz produces a more uniform, smooth look.
-Our home design team can help you select the perfect color and grain size to complement your other aesthetic choices.
+Coarser-ground quartz typically leads to a flecked, textured appearance, while finely ground quartz produces a more uniform, countertop design.
+Our home design team can help you select the perfect color colors, patterns and grain size to complement your other aesthetic choices.

 Environmental Impact of Quartz: